Evolving Abstract Transformers for Gradient-Guided, Adaptable Abstract Interpretation: Construction of Parametric Space of Sound Outputs

-\item \textbf{Symbolic Decomposition via Coefficient Splitting:} The key technical insight is that although the inner minimization remains hard due to bilinear and indefinite quadratic terms, we can introduce symbolic parameters~$(\mathbf{S}, \mathbf{D})$ that \emph{redistribute linear coefficients} across different parts of the objective:
+\item \textbf{Symbolic Decomposition via Coefficient Splitting:} Another insight is that although solving the inner minimization defining~$g(\boldsymbol{\lambda})$ is difficult due to bilinear and indefinite quadratic terms, we can introduce symbolic parameters~$(\mathbf{S}, \mathbf{D})$ to \emph{redistribute linear coefficients} across the objective: